 Take action before you regret it and take our self-assessment questionnaire to see if you might be alcohol dependent.

 Drink has become my master, it makes me sick, and it controls everything about my life

 The overly-confident feeling of being “on top” of problem drinking is a regular regret amongst people who suffer from dependency.

 There is an old adage that goes “drink can be a good servant but a lousy master”.

-Because denial is a powerful part of continued dependency, you may have become alcohol dependent but be in denial about your problem and not able to reckon with the fact you need help.
+Because denial is a powerful part of continued dependency, you may have become alcohol dependent but be in denial about your problem and unable to reckon with the fact that you need help.

 If you find that you are trying to justify buying that next bottle of spirits when you know you don’t need it, you might not be in control of your drinking anymore.

 There is a tendency for those in denial to convince themselves they can quit at any time, but if you can’t stop heading to the off-license when you know you have other things to get on with, get in touch with us to talk through your situation.